-Two stage separate hot gas reheat is requested for all RTUs.
+Staged separate hot gas reheat coil is required for all RTUs.

 Direct Drive variable speed ECM motors for 3 to 5 ton units.
 Belt drive will not be acceptable for 3 to 5 ton units.

 RTUs to have phase protection and condenser coil hail guards.